Guides/Safe AI Agent Execution with nono

 4. Records every operation in the audit trail

-5. Captures a filesystem snapshot before the agent starts
+5. Captures a filesystem snapshot before the agent starts (when run with --rollback)

 To allow network access to specific hosts: